kv9898/switch_challenge_solver/README.md

 If you are running on Windows and you are uncomfortable with running Python, you can use the `GUI.exe` or `command_line.exe` directly, after downloading from the [Release](https://github.com/kv9898/switch_challenge_solver/releases) page.up

-Please give me a star if you find this useful.
+Please give me a star🌟 if you find this useful.

 # Using Drag and Click through GUI